 For Nicole Larson, the Christmas season in Paris is more than just a romantic interlude—it’s also a homecoming.
 Nic studied abroad in Paris a year ago, and is back in town with her friend Annike to spend Christmas and New Year’s in the City of Light.
 Of course, now that Nic is there, the chemistry she once had with Parisian hottie Luc instantly reignites.
 But why fuel a romance that has only three weeks to survive?
 Nic would rather spend time with her new buddy Mike . . . until it becomes clear that Mike is also interested in being more than just friends.
 With a backdrop of twinkling lights on the Champs-Elysées and Parisian Christmas carols, it’s going to be difficult for Nic to deny the romance around her. . . .

-As a fan of travel books and Christmas, I knew French Kissmas by Catherine Hapka would be a win when I found out about it.
+French Kissmas by Catherine Hapka is perfect for fans of travel books and Christmas.
 The setting is vibrant, and the characters are realistic.
 After reading this one, I am excited to check out the rest of the books in the S.A.S.S. series.
 Continue reading

 Author: John Green, Maureeen Johnson, Lauren Myracle